Careers

 The position description is available here and candidates should apply with reference to the key criteria.

-The successful candidate must also undertake child related screening and provide a Working With Children Check and Responding to Risk of Harm, Abuse and Neglect certificate and Covid-19 Double Vaccination proof as conditions of employment.
+The successful candidate must also undertake child related screening and provide a Working With Children Check and Responding to Risk of Harm, Abuse and Neglect certificate proof as conditions of employment.

 Applications